 - Medium Range Radar (MRR): 30 to 80m

 - Long-Range Radar (LRR): (80m to more than 200m) – These sensors are most useful for Adaptive Cruise Control (ACC) and highway Automatic Emergency Braking (AEB) systems.

-Ultrasonic sensors are mostly used in low-speed applications in automobiles.
-Most of the parking assist systems have ultrasonic sensors, as they provide an accurate reading of the distance between an obstacle and the car, irrespective of the size and shape of the obstacle.
+Ultrasonic Sensors in Autonomous Vehicles are mostly used in low-speed applications in automobiles.
+Most parking assist systems have ultrasonic sensors, as they provide an accurate reading of the distance between an obstacle and the car, irrespective of the size and shape of the obstacle.

 The ultrasonic sensor consists of a transmitter-receiver setup.
 The transmitter sends ultrasonic sound waves and based on the time period between transmission of the wave and its reception, the distance to the obstacle is calculated.

 The detection range of ultrasonic sensors ranges from a few centimeters to 5 m, with an exact measurement of distance.
 They can also detect objects at a very small distance from the vehicle, which can be extremely helpful while parking your vehicle.
 Ultrasonic sensors can also be used to detect conditions around the vehicle and help with V2V (vehicle-to-vehicle) and V2I (vehicle-to-infrastructure) connectivity.
 Sensor data from thousands of such connected vehicles can help in building algorithms for autonomous vehicles and offers reference data for several scenarios, conditions, and locations.